bustle/ember-restless/README.md

 ### Model lifecycle

-RESTless supports most of the lifecycle states and events of ember-data.
-All model objects have the following properties added:
+All models have the following state properties added:

 * **isLoaded**: Record(s) have been retrieved
 * **isDirty**: The record has local changes that have not yet been stored